una/personal-goals/happy-moments/happy-moments.md

 11/29/2015
 ---
 I went to Edo Sushi with my family today.
 1. I love nigri sushi.
 2. I think I like sashimi even more.

+11/30/2015
+---
+I saw one of my best friends, Liza, today with her boyfriend.
+We went out to dinner after I got my eyes dilated at the optomitrist and I couldn't read a thing on the menu.

+12/01/2015
+---
+I played adventofcode.com today and it was really fun.
+I hope to continue this and really want to remember to keep it up.

+12/02/2015
+---
+I started listening to Mindy Kaling's book, "Why Not Me," and I'm loving it.
+It's so good.
+I listened to it while calligraphying envelopers for holiday cards :)